The Vermont Statutes Online

 (D) monitoring the operations conducted at a facility;

-(E) requiring, through financial documents or otherwise, the management of hazardous materials at a facility in compliance with the requirements of this chapter and the rules adopted thereunder;
+(E) requiring, through financial documents or otherwise, the management of hazardous materials at a facility in compliance with the requirements of this chapter and the rules adopted under this chapter;

 (F) giving advice, information, guidance, or direction concerning the general business and financial aspects of a borrower's operations;